On tracial $\mathcal Z$-stability of simple non-unital C*-algebras: -stability

 \begin{theorem} Let $A$ be a separable simple nuclear $\C$-algebra.
 If $A$ is tracially $\Z$-stable, then $A$ is $\Z$-stable. \end{theorem}

 \begin{proof} By \cite[Proposition~2.4]{CE}, we know that $A$ is either stably projectionless or $A$ is stably isomorphic to a unital $\C$-algebra.
-Since a simple stably projectionless $\C$-algebra is automatically stably finite, $A$ has strict comparison by Theorem~\ref{thm:strictcomparison} and 2-quasitraces are traces by \cite{MR3241179}.
-It follows that $A$ is either stably finite or purely infinite.
+If $A$ is stably isomorphic to a unital $\C$-algebra, say $B$, it follows by Corollary \ref{stable iso} that $B$ is tracially $\Z$-stable.
+By \cite[Theorem 4.1]{HO}, it follows that $B$ is $\Z$-stable.
+Since $\Z$-stability is preserved under stable isomorphism, it follows that $A$ is $\Z$-stable.
+On the other hand, if $A$ is stably projectionless, then $A$ is stably finite.
+Recall that $A$ has strict comparison by Theorem \ref{thm:strictcomparison}.
+Thus, Propositions \ref{pro:tZ.tlarge.maps} and \ref{prop:Matui-Sato} yield that $A$ is $\Z$-stable. \end{proof}